Malacacheta: Municipal social indicators

-Murder of four pre-schoolers 1955
+Murder of four pre-schoolers in 1955

 In April 1955, a great tragedy took place on Good Friday.
 On the farm of São João da Mata in the hamlet, Catulé, which is a part of the municipality of Malacacheta, four pre-schoolers were hanged at their feet by members of a religious sect, the Adventist Church of the Promise, and killed with a cane.
 Seven other children were flogged.
 Some parents participated diligently; they considered it a magical ritual.